joelczk/writeups/HTB/Horizontall.md

 ![Laravel page](https://github.com/joelczk/writeups/blob/main/HTB/Images/horizontall/laravel_page.PNG)

+### CVE-2021-3129 to obtain root flag
 After some researching, we realize that laravel v8 is vulnerable to CVE-2021-3129.
-We will download the exploit script from [here](https://github.com/zhzyker/CVE-2021-3129) and modify it to read the system flag.
+We will download the exploit script from [here](https://github.com/zhzyker/CVE-2021-3129) and modify it to read the root flag.

 ```
 ┌──(kali㉿kali)-[~/Desktop/CVE-2021-3129]